oracle-quickstart/oci-quickstart-template/README.md

 ```

 ### Build

+Simply `build` your package and follow the [Resource Manager instructions](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Tasks/managingstacksandjobs.htm#console) for how to create a stack.
+Prior to building the Stack, you may want to modify some parts of the deployment detailed below.

 In order to `build` the zip file with the latest changes you made to this code, you can simply go to [build-orm](./build-orm) folder and use terraform to generate a new zip file: